klouddb/pg_backup_compliance/README.md

-A PostgreSQL extension that records every backup-related session against the server -- `pg_dump`, `pg_dumpall`, `pg_basebackup`, `pgBackRest`, `pg_probackup`, and any tool that calls the backup
+A PostgreSQL extension that records every backup-related session against the server -- `pg_dump`, `pg_dumpall`, `pg_basebackup`, `pgBackRest`, and any tool that calls the backup
 SQL API -- and exposes the captures as SQL views.

 ## Features